mtdvlpr/cmd-blog/src/about/minor.md

 ## [Meesterproef](/blog/meesterproef)

 At the end of the minor, we have to do a meesterproef.
 This is a project where we have to create a web app for a real client.
 We have to use everything we learned during the minor.

+## Reflection

+I very much enjoyed the minor!
+I learned a lot about web development and design.
+I also learned a lot about working in a team.
+I'm very happy with the end result of the meesterproef.
+I'm proud of what we accomplished in such a short time.

+I'm looking forward to applying what I learned in future projects.
+I learned the most from the Browser Technology and API courses.
+These were therefor my favorite courses.
+I also enjoyed the Weekly Nerds.
+It was interesting to hear from professionals in the field.

+I do feel like I achieved my learning goals for the minor.
+I definitely improved in working with vanilla JavaScript and learned valid use cases of when to not use a big framework.
+I also improved in my design skills.
+Especially in how to design in an accessible way.